yukaitung/lgdxrobot2-mcu/README.md

 ### PWM Gwnwration

 The PWM is to control the speed for every motors.
-The system clock is 92MHz and PWM frequency is 3kHz, which is suitable for cheap brush DC motor.
+The system clock is 92MHz and PWM frequency is 10kHz.

-The ARR is 31999, from formula: Fpwm = (Fclk / (ARR + 1) * (PSC + 1))
+The ARR is 9599, from formula: Fpwm = (Fclk / (ARR + 1) * (PSC + 1))

 ### Wheel & Encoder